-Section 3: The secrets of topperforming manufacturers.
+Section 3: The secrets of topperforming manufacturers

-In a time of serious disruption, it's all the more important to identify the characteristics of topperforming manufacturers to indicate how the wider industry can emerge stronger from the COVID-19 crisis.
-Here we compare executives working in organizations that "significantly" or "slightly outperformed" their primary competition during the last six months of 2020 ("leaders") with those that either "kept pace" or "underperformed" ("the mainstream").
-It would be natural to assume that a strong balance sheet or robust supply chain would define top perfomers, but one striking aspect of top performers is their optimism.
-Looking toward the rest of 2021, such executives are more optimistic about growth in their career, their company's corporate strategy, and their company's prospects (Figure 8).
+In a time of serious disruption, it's all the more important to identify the characteristics of topperforming manufacturers to indicate how the wider industry can emerge stronger from the Covid-19 crisis.
+Here we compare executives working in organisations that had 'significantly' or 'slightly outperformed' against their primary competition over the last six months of 2020 ('leaders') with those that had either 'kept pace' or 'underperformed' ('the mainstream').
+It would be natural to assume that a strong balance sheet, or robust supply chain would define top performers but one striking aspect of top-performers is their optimism.
+Looking towards the rest of 2021, such executives are more optimistic about growth in their career, their company's corporate strategy and their company's prospects (Figure 8).

 Even mainstream respondents are far from being downbeat.
-The most likely explanation for this optimism-across the entire sector-is that executives are increasingly looking ahead, seeing past the pandemic, which will in turn alleviate the economic crisis and spur growth and recovery.
+The most likely explanation for this optimism - across the entire sector - is that executives are increasingly looking ahead, seeing past the pandemic, which will in turn alleviate the economic crisis and spur growth and recovery.

-Figure 8 Levels of optimism with regard to the future
+Figure 8 Levels of optimism with regards to the future